Portrait Options – Media

 PASTEL & PASTEL PENCIL

 Pastel is a conventional choice for animal painting, with the unique quality of softness, ideal for rendering fur.
-It lcan be carefully layered and blended to achieve more detailed portraits, for which I tend to favour pastel pencil, or used more expressively.
-I work on acid-free tinted pastel papers, for which I choose colours to compliment the tones of the animal.
+It can be carefully layered and blended to achieve more detailed portraits, for which I tend to favour pastel pencil, or used more expressively.
+I work on acid-free tinted pastel papers or Pastelmat, for which I choose colours to compliment the tones of the animal.
 It is worth noting that a pastel work does need to be specially (and quickly) framed since it is a powdery medium and is easily smudged.
 I use fixative on my pastel work to preserve it and only use good quality pastels, with light-fast pigments, so colours will retain their vibrancy over time.
 When framed, pastels should be double mounted.
 Alternatively, the mount should be thick enough to prevent the picture from coming into immediate contact with the glass.
 Once correctly framed in this way and looked after, pastel is a durable medium that can last for generations with minimal colour fading.

 Acrylic is similar in its dramatic effect and richness of colour to oils, giving the effect of a traditional portrait painting, but with the advantage of requiring less drying time.
 It is a more expensive medium due to the cost of the paint as well as the canvas or canvas board.
 Acrylic allows for texture and expressive marks within the painting as with oils.
 Acrylic paintings may be framed without glass and mount.
 Acrylic works can be painted on acrylic paper, board or canvas, though the latter are preferable, if more expensive.
 Prices for paintings in acrylic will depend on the size and choice of support.
+Canvasses can be hung without a frame, for a modern look, which also avoids the cost of framing.